byron92m-stack/deepthought-agentic/README.md

 # deepthought-agentic (v1.1)

 Deterministic, modular agentic AI architecture for reproducible reasoning, explicit memory, and clean orchestration.
-Runs locally with Ollama + a cognitive graph (graph.py) + optional FastAPI exposure.
+Designed for local execution using Ollama, a deterministic cognitive graph, and optional FastAPI exposure.

+This repository is engineered so the entire system can be recovered from scratch on a new machine (Linux, WSL2, or macOS) with no hidden state, no legacy files, and no undocumented dependencies.

 ---

-## What this repo is
+## What this project is

-deepthought-agentic is a local “cognitive agent” system with three strict layers:
+deepthought-agentic is a local cognitive-agent system built around three strictly separated layers:

-1) Identity (Model Constitution)
+1) Identity
-- Defined only in: Modelfile
+Defined only in `Modelfile`.
+This is the executive constitution of the agent: persona, constraints, and high-level reasoning posture.

-2) Cognition (Reasoning + Control Flow + Memory I/O)
+2) Cognition
-- Defined only in: app/graph.py
+Defined only in `app/graph.py`.
+This is the deterministic cognitive graph responsible for routing, reasoning, and memory I/O.

-3) Exposure (How you run it)
+3) Exposure
+How the system is executed:
-- CLI: main.py
+- CLI: `main.py`
-- API: api.py (FastAPI)
+- API: `api.py` (FastAPI)

-The goal is operational clarity:
-- No duplicated prompts
-- No hidden system_prompt files
-- No legacy memory files in runtime
-- One memory file, explicitly read/written
+There are no parallel prompts, no hidden system files, and no implicit memory.

 ---